Samega7Cattac/7Guard-Core/README.md

 Optional:
         -o - Path to output folder
-        --buf - specify the size used each of the 2 buffers (O = max)
+        --buf - specify the size used each of the 2 buffers (O = max) --threads - EXPERIMENTAL, uses threads with a limited number of blocks in queue (O = default) (Only high-end CPUs recomendaded)
 ```

 ## Versioning